Becoming a Controller

 - provide a separation service between aircraft in the air and on the ground.

 - provide assistance to pilots

-As ATC you will be providing a service to others and will need to display undergo training to acheve the required standard.
-Training is provided by VATSIM in order to achive different ratings, which allow you to control different poisitions.
+As ATC you will be providing a service to others and will need to undergo training to achieve the required standard.
+Training is provided by VATSIM in order to achieve different ratings, which allow you to control different poisitions.
 You are encouraged to progress through the ratings as far as you wish to go.